Ethereum Mining Guide for AMD and NVidia GPUs – Windows Cryptocurrency Mining Guide

 Windows 10 Ethereum Mining Guide that contains information about GPU settings,BIOS modding, overclocking and Windows 10 tweaks

 Windows 10 Ethereum Mining Guide for AMD GPUs (12 GPU supported)

 I’m mining ethereum for quite some time now.
 I have a collection of lots of RX 4xx/5xx GPU’s and many Nvidia Gtx 1060/1070 Gpu’s and I have helped people on various forums, and had a lot of customers from which I’ve gained all of this knowledge.
 I have written this guide to help you setup your own gpu for mining purposes.

-If you need help in setting up your bios for your GPU, send me your original bios through Skype, my ID is: “bijac666”, but try to check the GPU Bios Guide first, it will teach you how to bios mod with just 1 click, and yes it will 99% mod your bios the proper way, if not contact me.
+If you need help in setting up your bios for your GPU, check the GPU Bios Guide, it will teach you how to bios mod with just 1 click, and yes it will 99% mod your bios the proper way.

 - One Click GPU BIOS Mod Guide – yes, you can bios mod any GPU with 1 click, works 99% of time, and it’s SAFE, you won’t brick your GPU doing it that way

 - AMD Electroneum/Monero Mining Guide – optimize your GPU’s for mining Cryptonight algorithm coins

 - For the 6 GPU mining rigs the best, cheapest and most reliable motherboard is a H81 pro BTC 2.0 (works better than most very expensive gaming motherboards like Z170 and Z270 Pro series) .